Sun: Main sequence

 The Sun is gradually becoming hotter in its core, hotter at the surface, larger in radius, and more luminous during its time on the main sequence: since the beginning of its main sequence life, it has expanded in radius by 15% and the surface has increased in temperature from 5,620 K to 5,772 K, resulting in a 48% increase in luminosity from 0.677 solar luminosities to its present-day 1.0 solar luminosity.
 This occurs because the helium atoms in the core have a higher mean molecular weight than the hydrogen atoms that were fused, resulting in less thermal pressure.
-The core is therefore shrinking, allowing the outer layers of the Sun to move closer to the center, releasing gravitational potential energy.
-According to the virial theorem, half this released gravitational energy goes into heating, which leads to a gradual increase in the rate at which fusion occurs and thus an increase in the luminosity.
+The core is therefore shrinking, allowing the outer layers of the Sun to move closer to the centre, releasing gravitational potential energy.
+According to the virial theorem, half of this released gravitational energy goes into heating, which leads to a gradual increase in the rate at which fusion occurs and thus an increase in the luminosity.
 This process speeds up as the core gradually becomes denser.
 At present, it is increasing in brightness by about 1% every 100 million years.
 It will take at least 1 billion years from now to deplete liquid water from the Earth from such increase.
 After that, the Earth will cease to be able to support complex, multicellular life and the last remaining multicellular organisms on the planet will suffer a final, complete mass extinction.